 You want your photo to be super clear because Facebook users are often scrolling quickly on their phones while they’re out and about.
 You only have a few seconds to make it clear what you offer and most of the time, on a small mobile screen.

+Apply the same principle of clarity to text or a logo.
+This means using five words or fewer for text and only using a logo if it’s clearly legible at a small size.
 Use your branding colours and fonts if possible.
 It helps existing fans of your business recognise you and helps build brand recognition for those who are new.

 WHERE TO FIND PHOTOS FOR YOUR HEADER